As Director of Archives and Research, I hope to…

 - Use my background in archival research to help those using the archives.
 Three of my four books, along with several journal articles and the dissertation for my doctorate, required archival research.

-- Use my growing knowledge in Archival Studies, which I am obtaining through a master’s level program at Louisiana State University, to help organize and sort the three vaults down to the item level.
+- Use my growing knowledge in Archival Studies, obtained through the Archival Studies Certificate I earned in May 2025 at Louisiana State University, to help organize and sort the three vaults down to the item level.
 The courses in this degree have also taught me about participatory archives, outreach activities, and museum management (helpful for the public side of our archives).

 - Use my growing knowledge of IPHC history to help guide those looking for materials in the archives collection.